Caitlin Flanagan

 Caitlin Flanagan (born November 14, 1961) is an American writer and social critic.
-A contributor to The Atlantic since February 2001, she was nominated for the Pulitzer Prize for Commentary in 2019.
+A contributor to The Atlantic since February 2001, she was a finalist for the Pulitzer Prize for Commentary in 2019.

 Her 2004 piece for The New Yorker was expanded into the 2006 book To Hell with All That: Loving and Loathing Our Inner Housewife.
 Flanagan also authored the 2012 book Girl Land.

 Early life and education

 Flanagan was born and raised in the San Francisco Bay Area city of Berkeley, California.
 She is the daughter of Jean (Parker), a nurse, and writer Thomas Flanagan.
-In 1978, she was sexually assaulted by a high school classmate.
+She has written about having been the victim of an attempted sexual assault by a high school classmate in 1978.
 She attempted suicide the following year.
 Her sister Ellen is married to novelist Andrew Klavan.

 Flanagan holds a B.A. and an M.A.
 (1989) in art history from the University of Virginia.